Class-Prototype Conditional Diffusion Model with Gradient Projection for Continual Learning: Experiments

 \paragraph{Baselines.} We compare our approach with the baselines including \textbf{Finetuning}, \textbf{SI} \cite{zenke2017continual}, \textbf{MAS} \cite{aljundi2018memory}, \textbf{EWC} \cite{kirkpatrick2017overcoming}, \textbf{IMM} \cite{lee2017overcoming}, \textbf{DGR} \cite{Hanul2017CLDGR}, \textbf{MeRGAN} \cite{chenshen2018memory}, \textbf{PASS} \cite{zhu2021prototype}, and \textbf{DDGR} \cite{gao23e_dmcl}.
 SI (Synaptic Intelligence), MAS (Memory Aware Synapses), EWC (Elastic Weight Consolidation), and IMM (Incremental Moment Matching) are methods that primarily focus on estimating the prior distribution of model parameters when assimilating new data.
 Generally, these approaches evaluate the significance of each parameter within a neural network, operating under the assumption of parameter independence for practicality.
 On the other hand, DGR (Deep Generative Replay) and MeRGAN leverage Generative Adversarial Networks (GANs) to create prior samples, facilitating data replay.
 Meanwhile, PASS represents a straightforward approach that does not rely on exemplars.

-\paragraph{Datasets.} We use two scenarios for each dataset CIFAR-100 and ImageNet.
+\paragraph{Datasets.} For CI, we use two scenarios for each dataset CIFAR-100, ImageNet, and CUB-200.
 Half of the classes belong to the first task, the rest is divided equally among the remaining tasks.
-Specific details are as follows: \begin{itemize} \item \textbf{CIFAR-100}: initial task consists of 50 classes with two cases of incremental tasks: 5 incremental tasks (i.e., 10 classes per task) and 10 incremental tasks (i.e., 5 classes per task) \item \textbf{ImageNet}: initial task consists of 500 classes with two cases of incremental tasks: 5 incremental tasks (i.e., 100 classes per task) and 10 incremental tasks (50 classes per task). \end{itemize}
+Additionally, CORe50 already has specific settings adapted to CIR.
+Specific details are as follows: \begin{itemize} \item \textbf{CIFAR-100}: initial task consists of 50 classes with two cases of incremental tasks: 5 incremental tasks (i.e., 10 classes per task) and 10 incremental tasks (i.e., 5 classes per task). \item \textbf{ImageNet}: initial task consists of 500 classes with two cases of incremental tasks: 5 incremental tasks (i.e., 100 classes per task) and 10 incremental tasks (50 classes per task). \item \textbf{CUB-200}: initial task consists of 100 classes with two cases of incremental tasks: 5 incremental tasks (i.e., 20 classes per task) and 10 incremental tasks (10 classes per task). \item \textbf{CORe50}: 79 batches as tasks are designed following \cite{lomonaco2017core50} from 50 classes (10 coarse labels, 5 subclasses for each label) in which 10 classes for the initial task and 5 for each subsequent one. \end{itemize}